Cafu (footballer, born 1996)

-Otacílio Brito Alves, also known as Cafu (born 22 January 1996), is a Brazilian professional footballer who plays as a midfielder for Portuguesa-RJ.
+Otacílio Brito Alves, also known as Cafu (born 22 January 1996), is a Brazilian professional footballer who plays as a midfielder for Niteroiense.

 Career

 Born in Niterói, Cafu joined the youth side of Flamengo in 2010.
 On 5 September 2016 it was announced that he had signed on loan with Mumbai City of the Indian Super League.
 He made his professional debut for the club on 3 October 2016 against Pune City.
 He came on as a 73rd minute substitute for Matías Defederico as Mumbai City won 1–0.